SISO Awards Progam

 • SISO Letter of Appreciation (LoA).
 This award recognizes specific efforts and/or achievements that have benefitted the SISO community.

-• SIWzie Award.
-This award recognizes SISO published papers for the recommended reading list of a Simulation Interoperable Workshop (SIW).
+• SIWzie Recognition.
+A SIWzie recognizes SISO published papers for the recommended reading list of a Simulation Interoperable Workshop (SIW).

 SISO OUTSTANDING CONTRIBUTION TO M&S AWARDS